section-engineering-education/engineering-education/articles/working-with-forms-in-php/index.md

 ### Conclusion

-In conclusion, POST and GET methods send data from a form to the server.
-We have learned how to create PHP forms using HTML and how PHP forms work.
-Also, we have learned about POST and GET methods of sending data.
+In conclusion, HTTP request methods enable communication between a client and server.
+We have learned how to create forms using HTML and process the data using PHP.
+Also, we have learned about POST, PUT and GET methods and how they work.
+We learned that POST creates data, GET read data from the server and PUT update data in the server.
 Developers mostly use the GET method so that the user may see the entered content.
-POST method on the other hand, is more secure because data is not displayed on the URL.
-I hope this article will shed some light and give you depth understanding while working with PHP forms.
+POST method, on the other hand, is more secure because data is not displayed on the URL.
+I hope this article will shed some light and give you an understanding while working with forms in PHP.